Contributors' Guide

 does not work

-If you previously installed a version of this repo and it now does not work, you may have a version mismatch.
-To clean
+If you previously installed a version of this repo and it now does not work, e.g. you get errors like

 If that does not resolve your problem, you may have a tooling version mismatch.
 The error messages following bundle install